Skip to main content

 Isozymes

 Isozymes (also known as isoenzymes) are enzymes that differ in amino acid sequence but catalyze the same chemical reaction.
 These enzymes usually display different kinetic parameters (e.g. different KM or Kcat values), or different regulatory properties.
-The existence of isozymes permits the fine-tuning of metabolism to meet the particular needs of a given tissue or developmental stage.
-In many cases, isozymes are coded for by homologous genes that have been duplicated within the genome and then diverged over time.
-Isozymes should not be confused with allozymes, which are allelic variants of the same gene locus that are found within a population.
-Allozymes represent enzymes from different alleles of the same gene.
-Isozymes represent enzymes from different genes that process or catalyze the same reaction, or from the same gene that produces, through differential splicing of primary RNA transcripts, sequence of similar but different sequences.
+Isozymes enable fine-tuning of metabolism to meet the specific needs of a given tissue or developmental stage.
+Often, isozymes are encoded by homologous genes that are duplicated within the genome and then diverge over time.
+Isozymes should not be confused with allozymes, allelic variants of the same gene locus found within a population.
+Allozymes are enzymes encoded by different alleles of the same gene.
+Isozymes are enzymes from different genes that catalyze the same reaction, or enzymes from the same gene that produce, through differential splicing of primary RNA transcripts, sequences that are similar but different.
 We will focus on isozymes within this section.
-Part of the regulation derived from the production of different isozymes can arise from the differential expression of isozymes.
+Part of the regulation of isozyme production can arise from differential expression.

 Isozymes are usually the result of gene duplication.
 Over evolutionary time, if the function of the new variant remains identical to the original, then it is likely that one or the other will be lost as mutations accumulate, resulting in a pseudogene.
-However, if the mutations do not immediately prevent the enzyme from functioning, but instead modify either its function or its pattern of expression, then the two variants may both be favored by natural selection and become specialized for different functions.
-For example, they may be expressed at different stages of development or in different tissues.
+However, if the mutations do not immediately prevent the enzyme from functioning, but instead modify either its function or its pattern of expression.
+The two variants may both be favored by natural selection and become specialized for different functions.
+For example, they may be expressed at different developmental stages or in different tissues.
 Some isozymes may also arise from convergent evolution and may not share a high degree of sequence homology or common ancestry.

 The Cyclooxygenase I and II (Cox-1 and Cox-2) Isozymes

 As an example of isozymes, we will discuss cyclooxygenases COX-1 and COX-2, which are also called Prostaglandin Synthases.
-They regulate a key step in prostaglandin and thromboxane synthesis and are the targets of nonsteroidal antiinflammatory drugs (NSAIDs), such as aspirin, ibuprofen, naproxen and celebrix (Figure \(\PageIndex{25}\)).
-The prostaglandins (PG) are a group of physiologically active lipid compounds called eicosanoids having diverse hormone-like effects in animals.
+They regulate a key step in prostaglandin and thromboxane synthesis and are the targets of nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen, naproxen, and Celebrex (Figure \(\PageIndex{25}\)).
+Prostaglandins (PG) are a group of physiologically active lipid compounds called eicosanoids with diverse hormone-like effects in animals.
 Prostaglandins have been found in almost every tissue in humans and other animals.
 They are derived enzymatically from the fatty acid arachidonic acid.
 Every prostaglandin contains 20 carbon atoms, including a 5-carbon ring.
-They are a subclass of eicosanoids and of the prostanoid class of fatty acid derivatives.
+They are a subclass of eicosanoids and the prostanoid class of fatty acid derivatives.

 Figure \(\PageIndex{25}\): The Role of COX-1 and COX-2 in Prostaglandin Biosynthesis.
 (A) COX-1 and COX-2 are bifunctional enzymes that mediate the cyclooxygenase and peroxidase reactions that convert Arachidonic Acid to Prostaglandin H2.
 (B) Some of the physiological effects that prostaglandins, prostacyclins, and thromboxanes have on biological processes.Images from: Администрация Волгоградской области , scientific animations, and Fuzis

-Cycloxygenases are in a class of enzymes called dioxygenases, that incorporate both atoms of O2 into a substrate.
+Cycloxygenases are a class of enzymes called dioxygenases, which incorporate both atoms of O2 into a substrate.
 We will explore the mechanism of cyclooxygenase in more detail in Chapter 13.5: Biological Oxidation and Reduction Reactions.

 The structural differences between prostaglandins account for their different biological activities.
 A given prostaglandin may have different and even opposite effects in different tissues.
 The ability of the same prostaglandin to stimulate a reaction in one tissue and inhibit the same reaction in another tissue is determined by the type of receptor to which the prostaglandin binds.
-They act as autocrine or paracrine factors with their target cells present in the immediate vicinity of the site of their secretion.
-Prostaglandins differ from endocrine hormones in that they are not produced at a specific site but in many places throughout the human body and tend to act locally once secreted.
-Prostaglandins are implicated in various physiological processes such as gastrointestinal cytoprotection, hemostasis and thrombosis, as well as renal hemodynamics.
+They act as autocrine or paracrine factors, with their target cells present near the site of their secretion.
+Prostaglandins differ from endocrine hormones in that they are produced at many sites throughout the human body rather than at a specific site and tend to act locally once secreted.
+Prostaglandins are implicated in various physiological processes, including gastrointestinal cytoprotection, hemostasis, thrombosis, and renal hemodynamics.

 Through their role in vasodilation, prostaglandins are also involved in inflammation and can trigger the onset of a fever or the sensation of pain.
 They are synthesized in the walls of blood vessels.
-They prevent needless clot formation and regulate the contraction of smooth muscle tissue.
-The prostacyclins, a special class of prostaglandins, are powerful, locally-acting vasodilators and inhibit the aggregation of blood platelets.
-Conversely, thromboxanes (produced by platelet cells) are vasoconstrictors and facilitate platelet aggregation.
-Their name comes from their role in clot formation or thrombosis.
+They prevent unnecessary clot formation and regulate smooth muscle contraction.
+The prostacyclins, a special class of prostaglandins, are powerful, locally acting vasodilators that inhibit platelet aggregation.
+Conversely, thromboxanes (produced by platelets) are vasoconstrictors and promote platelet aggregation.
+Their name comes from their role in the formation of clots (thrombosis).

-The cyclooxygenases COX-1 and COX-2 regulate the first two steps in prostaglandin and are bifunctional enzymes containing two active sites.
+The cyclooxygenases, COX-1 and COX-2, regulate the first two steps in prostaglandin synthesis and are bifunctional enzymes with two active sites.
 The first active site performs the bis-oxygenation and cyclization of arachidonic acid, whereas the second active site mediates a peroxidase (reduction) reaction to form PGH2.
 The enzyme is an example of a dioxygenase, which uses O2 as a substrate.
 The enzyme contains a heme cofactor.
-The functional enzyme of both COX-1 and COX-2 are homodimers of 70 kDa subunits, each having an N-terminal epidermal growth factor domain, a membrane binding domain and a C-terminal catalytic domain.
-The cyclooxygenase active site in on the opposite side of the peroxidase active site in the catalytic domain.
+The functional enzymes of both COX-1 and COX-2 are homodimers of 70 kDa subunits, each containing an N-terminal epidermal growth factor domain, a membrane-binding domain, and a C-terminal catalytic domain.
+The cyclooxygenase active site is on the opposite side of the peroxidase active site in the catalytic domain.

 Figure \(\PageIndex{26}\) shows an interactive iCn3D model of arachidonic acid bound to V349I murine COX-2 (6OFY).
 Just one chain of the dimer is shown.